-DOL utilizes centrally-billed purchase card accounts and convenience checks for purchases, and individual and centrally-billed accounts for travel.
-DOL's Office of Administration and Management manages the purchase card program, and the Office of the Chief Financial Officer manages the travel card program.
+DOL utilizes centrally-billed purchase card accounts and convenience checks for purchases and individual and centrally-billed accounts for travel.
+DOL's Office of the Assistant Secretary for Administration and Management manages the purchase card program, and the Office of the Chief Financial Officer manages the travel card program.